The Path from Survival Mode to Flourishing

 Until they no longer do.

-A signal that the system we have been living within needs to change.
+A signal that the system we have been living within may no longer be sustainable.

 My own collapse was not the end of something.